 During the winter, nearly 14 million Americans get kicked in the head by Seasonal Affective Disorder, a condition characterized primarily by being a horrible Sadie, sleeping all the time, and craving carbohydrates like skinny, toothless hillbillies crave methamphetamines.
-The reason behind this is a lack of serotonin, a hormone that’s produced by exposure to sunlight.
+Firstly, the reason behind this is a lack of serotonin, a hormone that’s produced by exposure to sunlight.
 Weirdly, this condition makes people incorrectly crave carbohydrates, although the body needs tryptophan to create serotonin, and carbohydrates are low in tryptophan.
 Instead, they should be consuming “seafood, poultry, grass-fed meats, leafy greens, and green vegetables such as asparagus and broccoli” (Karlstrom).
 Additionally, they should be eating foods high in fats, as that provides long-term, steady energy, rather than a high carbohydrate diet, which has them crashing constantly.
 Therefore, the comfort foods often eaten in the winter are much heavier- some people seem to instinctively know that wintertime means delicious, delicious, fatty foods.

 While the suggestions cover most of the issues that afflict people during the winter months, we still haven’t covered the fact that people get ill in the winter months.
 That’s probably the biggest pain in the ass of the entire season- getting sicker than an Ethiopian during a famine for no fucking reason whatsoever.
 One of the best immune protectants is garlic and including garlic in your diet during the winter months is not just ideal- it’s essential.
 Garlic has been used in medicine for centuries to beat disease like Ray Rice beats his wife, and it works.
 In one study conducted in 2014, people who consumed a garlic supplement got sick about as third as often as the people taking a placebo (Lissiman), so including garlic in your diet is essential if you don’t want to be your office’s patient zero.

 So, where’s that leave us?
 Eating a shitload of stew with garlic in it.
 Given that it’s winter and we all might as well bulk, I highly recommend eating your stew over noodles, mashed potatoes, or rice.
 In the last installment, I gave my badass recipe for herbed, buttered egg noodles, and at the end of this one I’ll drop my recipe for garlic mashed potatoes.
 I’ll generally eat my stews these days with buttered rolls or sourdough bread because I’m just trying to smash as many calories into my diet as I can fit.
-If you’re trying to trim your waistline this winter, you’ll probably want to avoid that.
+Above all, if you’re trying to trim your waistline this winter, you’ll probably want to avoid that.

 Chili Colorado is different than typical chili in that it uses chunks of beef, rather than ground beef.
 It gives the whole thing an entirely different feel and is frankly a nice change of pace from typical chili because you have to chew, ha-ha.
 This recipe is cool because it is not your typical chili flavor- you’ll notice there’s no chili powder used.
 I like to use habaneros in place of either the pasillas or guajillos, and generally end up using Hungarian Wax Peppers because I can’t anything but the anchoes.
-You can (and I usually do) use canned peppers in place of fresh ones.
+Meanwhile, you can (and I usually do) use canned peppers in place of fresh ones.

 5 Ancho Peppers